daleao/sdv/Enchantments/README.md

 Jade Enchantment: Critical hit damage ~~+10%~~ +50%.

 With this, the Jade enchantment becomes stronger than the Ruby enchantment at around 20% critical hit chance.

-## Haymaking Scythe

-The Haymaker enchantment is now exclusively a scythe enchantment, and can only be applied to the Iridium Scythe.

 ## Compatibility